 - 2011-12: Spent $6000 for $20,000 retail value

 The congregation provides the coupons, and donates to specific emergency funding drives.
-Members also donate Schnuck’s Reward points earned by shopping at area Schnuck’s grocery stores — $2.00 per $100 purchase – by keying in 314-527-9385 at grocery or pharmacy checkout.
+Members also donate Schnuck’s and Dierberg’s Reward points earned by shopping at area grocery stores by keying in 314-527-9385 at grocery or pharmacy checkout.

 Woodlawn hosts our own Little Free Library to inspire a love of reading, build community, and spark creativity by fostering neighborhood book exchanges.

-Through Little Free Libraries, a nonprofit organization, millions of books are exchanged each year around the world, profoundly increasing access to books for readers of all ages and backgrounds.
+Through this nonprofit organization, millions of books are exchanged each year around the world, profoundly increasing access to books for readers of all ages and backgrounds.